AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 ---
-title: Activate your [!DNL MBI] Account for Cloud Starter Subscriptions
+title: Activate your [!DNL Commerce Intelligence] Account for Cloud Starter Subscriptions
-description: Learn how to activate [!DNL MBI] for Cloud Starter projects.
+description: Learn how to activate [!DNL Commerce Intelligence] for Cloud Starter projects.
 exl-id: 172439ee-fa1d-4872-b6a9-c61a212a7cbe

 redirect_to:
   - https://experienceleague.adobe.com/docs/commerce-business-intelligence/mbi/start/onpremise-activation.html
 ---
-# Activate your [!DNL MBI] Account for `Cloud Starter` Subscriptions
+# Activate your [!DNL Commerce Intelligence] Account for `Cloud Starter` Subscriptions

-To activate [!DNL MBI] for `Cloud Starter` projects, first create an [!DNL MBI] account, then create a `SSH` key, then finally connect to your Commerce database.
+To activate [!DNL Commerce Intelligence] for `Cloud Starter` projects, first create an [!DNL Commerce Intelligence] account, then create a `SSH` key, then finally connect to your Commerce database.
 See [activating on-premise subscriptions](../getting-started/onpremise-activation.md).

 >[!NOTE]
 >
->For help with activation [!DNL MBI] for `Cloud Pro` projects, contact your Adobe Account Team or Customer Technical Advisor.
+>For help with activation [!DNL Commerce Intelligence] for `Cloud Pro` projects, contact your Adobe Account Team or Customer Technical Advisor.

-1. Create your [!DNL MBI] Account.
+1. Create your [!DNL Commerce Intelligence] Account.

     - Go to [Adobe Commerce account login](https://account.magento.com/customer/account/login)

-    - Go to **[!UICONTROL My Account** > **My [!DNL MBI] Instances]**.
+    - Go to **[!UICONTROL My Account** > **My [!DNL Commerce Intelligence] Instances]**.

     - Click **[!UICONTROL Create Instance]**.
 If you do not see this button, contact your Adobe Account Team or Customer Technical Advisor.